BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

-* Weapons and Shields ordinarily found in treasure chests have been replaced with the main ammo/money/eridium pool, rather than removed outright, because otherwise the probabilities of getting grenade mods, COMs, and relics would be greatly buffed.
+* Weapons and Shields ordinarily found in treasure chests have been replaced with the main ammo/money/eridium pool, rather than removed outright, because otherwise the probabilities of getting grenade mods, COMs, and oz kits would be greatly buffed.
 So you'll have to get used to epic chests opening up to find a handful of dollars and some pistol ammo.
 (Also note that as of right now, the extra ammo/money won't be aligned properly within the chest.
 Them's the breaks, currently.)